Pentecostal Assemblies of Canada

 Finances

-Pentecostal Assemblies of Canada received $23.6m in donations during F2018, making it a Major 100 charity, and one of Canada’s largest.
-Administrative costs are 15% of revenues less investment income, and fundraising costs are 2% of donations.
-For every dollar donated, 83 cents go to the cause, which is within Ci’s reasonable range for overhead spending.
+In 2023, Pentecostal Assemblies of Canada received $27.3m in donations.
+This is a 13% increase from the $24.1m received in 2022.
+Administrative costs are 12% of revenues (less investment income) and fundraising costs are 1% of donations.
+This results in total overhead spending of 13%.
+For every dollar donated, 87 cents are available for programs.
+This is within Ci’s reasonable range for overhead spending.

 Financial Review